-Dr. Isacson has served on the Editorial Board of the International Journal of Gynecological Pathology and currently is Section Editor of Gynecologic Pathology for Archives of Pathology and Laboratory Medicine.
-She has a long standing relationship with the United States & Canadian Academy of Pathology where she has been on the Education Committee, served as Short Course Coordinator and was appointed to Council in 2011.
-She is also a co-author of the widely used “An Illustrated Manual for the Dissection of Surgical Pathology Specimens”.
-Dr. Isacson is a sought after speaker and guest reviewer on topics related to Gynecologic Pathology, is listed in Best Doctors in America® 2007-2013 database and is frequently named by her peers as one of “Seattle’s Best Doctors” in local publications.
+Dr. Isacson has served on the Editorial Boards of the International Journal of Gynecological Pathology and Archives of Pathology and Laboratory Medicine.
+She has a long-standing relationship with the United States & Canadian Academy of Pathology where she has been on the Education Committee, served as Short Course Coordinator, and was appointed to Council in 2011.
+More recently, she is a mentor to junior members.
+Dr. Isacson is also a co-author of the widely used “An Illustrated Manual for the Dissection of Surgical Pathology Specimens.”
+Dr. Isacson has been a speaker and guest reviewer on topics related to gynecologic pathology, is listed in Best Doctors in America® 2007-2021 database, and is frequently named by her peers as one of “Seattle’s Best Doctors” in local publications.
 Dr. Isacson joined our Seattle pathology group in 2008.

 UndergraduateCarleton College | Northfield, MN

 Medical SchoolUniversity of Iowa College of Medicine | Iowa City, IA

 ResidencyAnatomic Pathology University of Iowa | Iowa City, IA

 FellowshipGynecologic Pathology Johns Hopkins University School of Medicine | Baltimore, MD